By Akunna Ofodu • March 07, 2018•Ms. JD, Conference

 So often as young women of color, there is an expectation that if you do the work, and work hard, you will be rewarded for that.
 Unfortunately, there are systematic inequalities at play; and as law-students, attorneys, and women, we must always be cognizant of this system and how to maneuver around it.
 It is imperative to build, network and gain mentorship and be prepared to pay it forward.

-Jen will be speaking at the 2018 Ms. JD Conference, it was a pleasure to speak with her and I anticipate an even better conversation this month at the conference.
+Jen spoke at the 2018 Ms. JD Conference, and it was a pleasure to speak with her.

 You currently work for Netflix, briefly tell us how you got your position?